How to reach out to your contacts and ask for feedback or a reference

 Too often the technical people are the ones holding the ‘doing’ relationships.
 At best, you may get the type of endorsement that goes along the lines of:

-Joe was an absolutely life-saver, we couldn’t have done it without him – Joe, you’re our hero.
+Joe was an absolute life-saver, we couldn’t have done it without him – Joe, you’re our hero.

 Of course, appreciation and good feedback are critical.
 I would recommend firms use positive personal endorsements like these to keep employees motivated and strengthen their internal culture.
 But there’s not a huge lot of value that can be extracted from that from a new business or reputational perspective.